 What are the 4 types of respirators?

 APRs and supplied-air respirators are the two most common varieties (SARs).
-Particulate matter may be removed from the air you breathe with air-purifying respirators (e.g., dusts, metal fumes, mists, etc.).
+Particulate matter may be removed from the air you breathe with air-purifying respirators (e.g., dust, metal fumes, mists, etc.)

 Are all types of respirators the same OSHA?